US $23.26 million

 The Kenya Election and Political Process Strengthening Program provides training and technical assistance to Kenya’s Independent Electoral and Boundaries Commission, political parties, civil society and the media to help Kenyans conduct free, fair and peaceful elections.
 The program supports technology solutions that improve transparency and increase citizens’ confidence in the electoral process.

-What key challenges does the Kenya Election and Political Process Strengthening Program face?
+Kenya Election and Political Process Strengthening Program Contact:

 Michael Yard, Chief of Party, International Foundation for Electoral Systems